byu-cpe/ComputingBootCamp/website/_selfpaced/13_cmake.md

 # Introduction

 In the last module, we talked about Make.
 Make and Makefiles provide a nice way to break the build process (or any complex generation process) into a list of dependencies and commands that are needed to generate them easily and efficiently.
-Make is a very useful tool for a variety of different problems, however manually coding a Makefile for large coding projects can be very tedious, time consuming, and brital.
+Make is a very useful tool for a variety of different problems, however manually coding a Makefile for large coding projects can be very tedious, time consuming, and brutal.

 However, most C++/C projects tend to follow a common structure.
 For example, each .c file needed for an executable or library needs to be pre-processed, compiled, and assembled into binary object files (or .o files), then combinations of these files need to be linked together.
-To complete compilation and assembly of dependent .c files, the compilor needs access to the .h files for any included libraries; and, to complete linking, the linker needs access to the associated object files (or .o files) for those libraries as well.
+To complete compilation and assembly of dependent .c files, the compiler needs access to the .h files for any included libraries; and, to complete linking, the linker needs access to the associated object files (or .o files) for those libraries as well.

 CMake is a tool and syntax that enables you to specify the dependencies and properties for various targets (such as executables and libraries).
 CMake will then traverse through your folder structure and automatically generate a Makefile that will build all of the targets you specified by calling all of the combinations of gcc/g++/ld/ar commands needed to compile and link your code.